openintegrationhub/openintegrationhub/docs/component-dispatcher.md

 # Dispatcher Service

 The dispatcher service is a central component in the hub and spoke service collaboration.
-It is responsible for delivering messages from one application to the target applications based on a tenant specific configuration.
+It is responsible for delivering messages from one application to one or more target applications based on a tenant specific configuration.

 ![Dispatcher Service Overview](https://github.com/openintegrationhub/openintegrationhub/blob/dispatcher/Assets/component_dispatcher_0.1.png)